CSCfi/Kielipankki-utilities/docs/howto_Korp_configuration.md

 # Korp configuration
 This part of the pipeline consists of making changes to the existing Korp configuration and translation files on the corpus-specific branch of the Korp frontend repository and committing the changes.

-You should have a folder ‘korp-frontend’ in your HOME directory in Taito shell, which is a Git working directory.
+You should have a folder ‘Kielipankki-korp-frontend’ (Git working directory) in your HOME directory in Puhti.

 Change to that directory:

-    cd korp-frontend
+    cd Kielipankki-korp-frontend

 You can create a new branch in GitHub, for example for a new corpus.
 This might be useful e.g. when working on several corpora at a time.
 Do the following (while in the master branch):